 Like all dogs, they need a lot of love and affection but don’t worry because these pups always give more than they take.
 In fact, you won’t ever feel lonely or bored again if you get these dogs.

-The curlier your Golden Mountain poo, the less he’ll shed but the more it will cost you to maintain its fur.
+The curlier your Golden Mountain poo, the less it’ll shed but the more it will cost you to maintain its fur.
 As a rule, these dogs require a great deal of attention in terms of grooming.
-Expect to brush your pup’s hair every day to maintain its matt-free look.
+Expect to brush your pup’s hair every day or at least every second day to maintain its matt-free look.
 You might also need to give them frequent haircuts.

-While Golden Mountain Doodle dogs are a healthy breed with a life span of 12 – 13 years, they can develop several health complications as they age.
+While Golden Mountain Doodle dogs are a healthy breed with a lifespan of up to 13 years, still, they can develop several health complications as they age.